KernelWanderers/OCSysInfo/README.md

 - @[Quist](https://github.com/nadiaholmquist) — for extensive amounts of unit testing on various hardware, they helped immensely with fool-proofing OCSysInfo as best as possible, alongside [Joshj23](https://github.com/Joshj23icy)'s immense help with unit testing.

-- @[1Revenger1](https://github.com/1Revenger1) — for implementing input device detection for Linux platforms.
+- @[1Revenger1](https://github.com/1Revenger1) — for implementing input device detection for Linux platforms, as well as immense assistance for identifying input devices properly on Windows & unit testing.

 - @[Yuichiro](https://github.com/YuiiiPTChan) — for assistance in testing the application in its various stages.